jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### - Free Software vs. Open Source Software

-By the year 1998 a new term was rising.
+By the year 1998 a new idea in the *"Free Spftare"* movement was rising.
+The long expected GNU HURD kernel never arrived, being replaced by Linux.
+You also begant to see a corporate interset in opensource.
 With all the best intentions the term *"free"* in free software had an overriding air of being only about cost.
 Many commercial entities were simply not interested or afraid because they were concerned about loosing the chance to make money or retain rights over programs they created.
 Some developers seeing a chance to promote the quality and community to the larger commercial markert.
 These developers did not hold with the FSF's moral stance on free software as the ultimate argument in free software adoption.
 Instead they compared open development and open code as superior in quality and cost in cost reduction to closed source development.
 They beleived opensource was a business process decision and not a moral decision.
 Enter Eric S. Raymond.

 __Eric S. Raymond__